LUTE Architecture and Execution Model

 The workflow layer controls the order of submission of a number of managed Tasks.
 In the most generic form, it consists of:

-• A description of the connectivity or dependencies between them.
-This may also include additional information such as early termination or special submission conditions, e.g. end a workflow early if Executor 2 reports success.
-Or, run Executor 3 only if Executor 1 reports failure.
+Tasks (Executors) - A description of the connectivity or dependencies between them.
+This may also include additional information such as early termination or special submission conditions, e.g. end a workflow early if

 Currently, the workflow layer is provided by either Airflow, or Prefect.
 The code running in the workflow layer is mostly independent of the rest of the code base.
 The workflow orchestration, in fact, runs simultaneously but on separate machines than the managed Tasks it is submitting.